In a thousand people who have had a stroke, about 0.45 of them end up with the disorder.

 As part of the complications from HIV infections, ballism can arise in patients due to hypoglycemia derived from their use of pentamidine.

 It can also be caused by cerebral toxoplasmosis, a secondary infection that results from an impaired immune system, characteristic of people with HIV.

 In most cases, ballism can be one of the visible manifestations from which a doctor can determine that a patient has AIDS.

 Ballism is a type of movement disorder considered rarer compared to Parkinson’s disease.

 Strokes are one of the most common causes of this movement disorder.

-Ballism occurs when brain tissues die from strokes that cause insufficient oxygen and lack of blood supply to the brain.
+Ballism occurs when brain tissues die from strokes that cause insufficient oxygen and a lack of blood supply to the brain.

 This is particularly true if tissues in the basal ganglia are involved.

 The damaged basal ganglia, in turn, send damaged electrical impulses to the skeletal muscles of the body, and the results are adjusted to the symptoms of ballism.